-Want your kids to eat better and be healthier' Eat dinner together.
-Between work schedules and after school activities it is tough to get the whole family around the table all the time.
+Want your kids to eat better and be healthier?
+Eat dinner together.
+Between work schedules and after-school activities, it's tough to get the whole family around the table all the time.
 But even if you can't do it every day, make a point of it as often as possible.
 Kids who eat with their families regularly have better nutrition, and are less likely to adopt bad habits like smoking.

 18. Cheese Primer

 Everyone loves cheese.
-It is delicious and it is packed with calcium and protein.
-But because it is loaded with saturated fat, it's one of those foods to eat smartly.
+It's delicious and packed with calcium and protein.
+But because it's loaded with saturated fat, it's one of those foods to eat smartly.
 For everyday, choose reduced-fat cheeses like part-skim mozzarella, reduced-fat cheddar or low-fat cottage cheese.
 When only the full-fat version of a cheese will satisfy, use the most flavorful variety you can find, like blue cheese, extra-sharp cheddar, feta and Parmesan, and use it sparingly.
 Remember, with fantastic, full-flavor cheese, a little goes a long way.